 There will be one grand prize winner, whose idea will be the inspiration for the final program.
-Nine additional students will receive full scholarships to participate in the winning program.
+Four additional students will receive full scholarships to participate in the winning program.
+Once the winning program is finalized, any student in grades 8-12 is eligible to sign up to participate in the program and pay the program fee, amount to be determined after the program is selected.

 While we do not want to limit your imagination, try and keep your project idea as “open” or conceptual as possible to increase feasibility.
 For example: if you want to work with a specific international NGO, explain the type of organization you’d like to work with, rather than the exact name.
 And, instead of mentioning a specific city in which you’d want your project to take place, talk about some characteristics of any city or town that could work.